BIT-DA/SCDA/README.md

 [Semantic Concentration for Domain Adaptation](https://arxiv.org/abs/2103.12562) (ICCV 2021)

-We propose Semantic Concentration for Domain Adaptation (SCDA), which encourages the model to concentrate on the most principal features via the pair-wise adversarial alignment of prediction distributions
+We propose Semantic Concentration for Domain Adaptation (SCDA), which encourages the model to concentrate on the most principal features via the pair-wise adversarial alignment of prediction distributions

 ## Requirements